 HBV infection prevalence is low in the general population in Central America, Mexico, North America, northern and western Europe, and northern South America; intermediate in Asia, eastern and southern Europe, Japan, the Middle East (including Israel), northern, central, and southern Africa, and Russia; and high in all socioeconomic groups in West Africa.

 HBV is mainly transmitted via blood (through a transfusion or minor breaks in the skin and mucous membranes), bodily fluids (e.g., semen, vaginal secretions, or saliva [through bites]), or from other bodily secretions contaminated with infected blood during close contact.
-Transmission may also occur from mother to child before or after birth, via exposure to contaminated objects and unsterile medical supplies (such as needles or sharp instruments used during dental, surgical, tattoo, or acupuncture procedures), interpersonal contact (e.g., sharing contaminated toothbrushes, razors), and contaminated surfaces (because HBV can survive outside the human body for a prolonged period).
+Transmission may also occur from mother to child before or after birth, via exposure to contaminated objects and unsterile medical supplies (such as needles or sharp instruments used during dental, surgical, tattoo, or acupuncture procedures), interpersonal contact (e.g., sharing contaminated toothbrushes, razors), and contaminated surfaces (because HBV can survive outside the human body for a prolonged period) even in the absence of visible blood.

 Risk is highest for travelers going to countries with intermediate or high prevalence of HBV infection who are likely to engage in risk behaviors (such as unprotected sex with a new partner, injection-drug use, tattooing, body piercing, or acupuncture) or who require a blood transfusion or medical/dental care in local facilities.